27 Yi2 頤

 After line 4 obtains virtue and changes to masculine, it starts nourishing those below.
 The upper trigram becomes Li (clinging, fire), brightness and the sun.
 Line 4 values justice above material gain; it pursues the nourishment of virtue radiating the goodness of humanity, like the sun of hexagram Jin (35) brightening the world.

 Enlightenment through six four: 1) to value justice above material gain, or 2) to nourish honestly by putting moral precepts into practice.
 Seeking the nourishment of virtue from those below rather than fighting with them out of self-interest is auspicious.
 Even though this desire is insatiable, it won’t cause any calamity.
-Should this line change to masculine and stop seeking virtue, the hexagram would become Shi He (21), biting through, which can be taken for the ferocious struggle of jungle law, where the weak are prey to the strong.
+Should this line change to masculine and then stop seeking virtue, the hexagram would become Shi He (21), biting through, which can be taken for the ferocious struggle of jungle law, where the weak are prey to the strong.

 The 5th line